antoniobruchidev/mp4-carpez-network-store-final/README.md

 The popover successfully show the cart content. dropdown successfully shows shopping cart button only if grand total is present.

+## Deployment
+The deployment process on Heroku platform is quite straightforward, once created the application by clicking the "New" button in the dashboard and following instructions, go to the deploy tab, from there it's possible either to deploy using heroku-cli or to connect the app to your application git repository on github.
+With that option is possible either to enable automatic deploys (everytime github repository changes it deploys the new version), or manually deploy it from the repository.

+## Credits

 ### Acknowledgements
 - My mentor, Medale Oluwafemi, for his invaluable guidance.